 Quadruple witching refers to the third Friday of every March, June, September and December.
-On these days, market index futures, market index options, stock options and stock futures expire, usually resulting in increased volatility.
+On these days, derivatives (e.g. market index futures, options futures, stock options, stock futures) expire, usually resulting in increased volatility.

 How Does Quadruple Witching Work?

-On quadruple witching days, and especially during quadruple witching hours, many investors attempt to unwind their futures and options positions before the contracts expire.
-This activity frequently includes repurchasing contracts and closing out position market capitalizations.
+On quadruple witching days – and especially during quadruple witching hours – it’s common for investors to try and unwind their futures and options positions before the contracts expire.
+This often includes repurchasing contracts and closing out position market capitalizations.

-Quadruple witching days are usually accompanied by considerable volatility in stock and derivative prices, as well as increased trading volume.
+Quadruple witching days are usually accompanied by considerable stock and derivative price volatility, as well as increased trading volume.
 As a result, investors can anticipate and plan for the potential effects of these relatively turbulent trading days.